MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_13_explore_azure_policy.md

 1. Leave the Region setting to the default, then select **Next: Tags**.

 1. Leave the tag Name and Value field empty.
 DO NOT POPULATE, then select **Review + create**.

-You will see the validation failed and a failure icon (an x in a red circle) next to the tags tab.
+1. You will see a validate passed (the tag name and value are not required fields in the wizard), then select **Create**.

+1. You will see a failure message on the top of the screen, “Failed to create the resource group.
+Select **View error details**”.
+The condition that is part of the Azure policy was not satisfied so the resource group creation was blocked, for non-compliance.
+Note: If you don’t see the failure message and the resource group was created, it is because the policy has not yet taken effect.
+Go the Policy page for the policy you created in the previous task and once the policy takes effect you will see that the resource is not compliant.
+The details page will include the non-compliance message.

+1. The error summary shows the error type, “Resource ‘SC900-Labs’ was disallowed by policy.
+Close this window by selecting the **X** on the top left corner of the screen.

+1. From the Create a resource group window, select **Previous**.

+1. You are back in the Tags page for Create a resource group.
+In the Name field enter Environment and in the Value field, enter **SC900-Labs**, then select **Next: Review + Create >**.

+1. Verify the tag and select **Create**.

-1. From the top of the page, select the **Tags** tab.
-Note the error message in red text, regarding Policy enforcement.
-The condition that is part of the Azure policy was not satisfied so the resource group validation and creation is blocked, for non-compliance.
-In the Name field enter **Environment** and in the Value field, enter **Labs** (this value could be anything, the policy simply requires a tag value), then select **Next: Review + Create >** then select **Create**.
+1. In the Name field enter **Environment** and in the Value field, enter **Labs** (this value could be anything, the policy simply requires a tag value), then select **Next: Review + Create >** then select **Create**.

+1. You will see the resource group listed.

 1. Call out to the learners that if there had been a resource group created prior to the policy, then that resource group would now show up as non-compliant against this policy assignment and it would need to be remediated, by applying the Environment tag.

-1. You will see the resource group listed.
+There is a pre-existing resources group, ResourceGroup1, that is non-compliant and can be remediated, but the time for the status to update, after remediation, is longer than normal for the lab environment.

 ### Review